xan-thangum/EDSE307/README.md

 This is an example of how the furniture can be rearranged for a lesson requiring group work.
 Students can quickly move their tables into groups.

-The following pictures show a 3D render of what the classroom would look like.
+The following pictures show different viewpoints in the classroom.

 ![Screenshot](https://github.com/xan-thangum/EDSE307/blob/main/group%20collab%20formation%201%201%20teachers%20desk.png)